 I would list down some of the places in London where you would find quality food stuff under £5.
 Various companies in the Kingdom like Dealslands provide various coupons and voucher codes to the public so as to save more on their earnings.

-- Get Pizza Hut offers at several stores at Tottenham Court Road, Southfields, and Brixton venue.
+- Get Dealslands at several stores at Tottenham Court Road, Southfields, and Brixton venue.

 So this would be helpful for you saving more while you are trying to survive in London on a budget.